gorjanradevski/p_and_o_3/README.md

 ## Notebooks

-The Jupyter notebook `tutorial_python_image_processing.ipynb` gives you a brief overview of Python and image processing done in Python accordingly.
-To run `Jupyter`, from inside your virtual environment run `jupyter notebook`.
-This will open `Jupyter` in your browser and from there you can open the notebooks.
+The Jupyter notebook `python_image_processing.ipynb` in the `notebooks/` directory gives you a brief overview of Python and image processing.
+To run the notebook, from inside your virtual environment run `jupyter notebook`.
+This will open `Jupyter` in your browser and from there you can navigate to the `notebooks/` directory and open the `python_image_processing.ipynb` notebook.

 ## Final remarks

-For any questions, or if you have things that you think are missing, feel free to reach out to me on [gorjan.radevski@esat.kuleuven.be](mailto:gorjan.radevski@esat.kuleuven.be).
+For any questions, or if you feel that something is not properly explained, feel free to reach out to me on [gorjan.radevski@esat.kuleuven.be](mailto:gorjan.radevski@esat.kuleuven.be).
 For those interested, the sections below go through some Python practices that I try to stick to when working on my projects.

 ### Folder structure
-Python files that are in the top most level in the sources directory are treated as scripts (should implement a `__main__` method) and can be run (using `python script1.py`).
-All other python files that are further down in the sources directory should be packed as packages and imported in the scripts as modules.
+Python files that reside at the top-most level in the sources directory `src/` are treated as scripts (should implement a `__main__` method) and can be executed (e.g `python script.py`).
+All other Python files that are further down in the sources directory should be packed as packages and imported in the scripts as modules.
 An example is presented below.

 ```
+data/
 notebooks/
 src/
  |